 - SabaForLife.com

-Looking at the SABA company websites, it appears to me that the bulk of the products are sold via multi-level marketing distributors.
+It appears to that the bulk of the products are sold via multi-level marketing distributors.
 The Saba website encourages people to “Join the Movement”, that is, to take advantage of “The Opportunity” to be a Saba distributor (“Saba Associate”).

-The Better Business Bureau gave SabaForLife.com at rating of “A+” at the time this review was created.
-See the BBB file for updates and more information.
+The Better Business Bureau gives SabaForLife.com an rating of “A+” See the BBB file for updates.

-The SABA company appears to be a subsidiary of another company called Lachman Enterprises.
+The SABA company may be a subsidiary of another company called Lachman Enterprises.
 This company also lists its address as 2008 Brengle Ave in Orlando FL.

 How To Contact Saba ACE